-Foreigners wishing to take up employment in Kazakhstan will need a valid work visa and a valid work permit.
-The Kazakhstani government has been making an effort to streamline the process of applying for visas but the bureaucratic remnants of Soviet rule still linger, making application a cumbersome prospect.
+Foreigners wishing to take up employment in Kazakhstan will need a valid work visa and work permit.
+The Kazakhstani government has been making an effort to streamline the visa application process, but the bureaucratic remnants of Soviet rule still linger, making application a cumbersome process.

 Nevertheless, as long as prospective expats are careful to ensure that all their documentation is in order, they should eventually be granted their valid work visa for Kazakhstan.